-In Ancestral Ink Tattoo Studio, located in front of the central square of Vilcabamba, a well-known destination for nature and well-being in southern Ecuador, the Colombian Nelson Heredia has done around 800 tattoos, locals and foreigners, in a few months since he opened the tattoo shop with his partner that everyone recognizes today in Vilcabamba.
+In Ancestral Ink Tattoo Studio, located in front of the central square of Vilcabamba, a well-known nature and wellness destination in southern Ecuador, the Colombian Nelson Heredia has made around 800 tattoos, to locals and foreigners, in a few months since he opened the tattoo shop with his partner that everyone recognizes today in Vilcabamba.

 Nelson and his partner, Dayana, leave their native Ibagué in 2019, heading south.
 They want to get to know Peru and, first, cross Ecuador.
 Meanwhile, Nelson takes advantage of his tattooing talents, earning a few bucks along the way.
 But the pandemic grabs them in Montañita, and the mandatory lockdowns frustrate their plans.